 How to Tell When Your Child Can Safely Hold Down the Fort

 Letting your kids stay home alone is a big decision.
-That’s why it’s essential to ensure they are responsible and mature enough to hold down the fort safely.
+That’s why ensuring they are responsible and mature enough to hold down the fort safely is essential.
 While there’s no perfect age to leave a child home alone, there are certain traits you should want your child to have first.

 1. They Know How to Respond in an Emergency